Human Resources, Payroll Office

 Hours of Operation:

-The regular work week for all County offices, not including the Greene County Prison, shall consist of thirty to forty (30-40) hours Monday through Friday with a one-hour lunch break.
+The regular work week for all County offices, not including the Greene County Prison, shall consist of thirty five to forty (35-40) hours Monday through Friday with a one-hour lunch break.
 Lunch periods will be so scheduled that the office will remain open during the entire normal work day.
 Employees shall be entitled to one paid break period of fifteen (15) minutes during their regular work day.
-Some departments may have non-standard work hours required work beyound the normal work day of 8:30 am to 4:30 pm, and Monday through Friday.
-Work times are established by individual Department Heads in conjunction with the Chief Clerk based upon work related ativities.
+Some departments may have non-standard work hours required work beyond the normal work day of 8:30 am to 4:30 pm, and Monday through Friday.
+Work times are established by individual Department Heads in conjunction with the Chief Clerk based upon work related activities.
 Whenever an employee is delayed in reporting for a scheduled work assignment, he/she shall contact his/her supervisor in advance if possible.

 Family and Medical Leave (FMLA):

 The Family and Medical Leave Act (FMLA) requires covered employers to provide up to twelve (12) weeks, or twenty-six (26) weeks, of unpaid, job-protected leave to "eligible" employees for certain family and medical reasons.

 To be eligible for FMLA leave, an employee must have been employed by the County of Greene for at least twelve (12) months and must have worked at least one thousand two hundred fifty (1,250) hours during the twelve (12) month period preceding the beginning of the leave.
 The County of Greene uses the "rolling method," which means that it will measure the twelve (12) month period backward from the date the employee’s second FMLA leave is scheduled to begin.